albertus82/raspberrypi-cpu-logger/README.md

 ## Usage

-Launch the program via the shell script `./raspberrypi-cpu-logger.sh` and use CTRL+C to terminate, or install the program as a service (see below).
+Launch the program via the shell script `start.sh` and use CTRL+C to terminate, or install the program as a service (see below).

 ## Example